 Key Area: NEET Preparation

-This is the time you prepare for NEET by solving previous ten years’ question papers or question banks.
-You can also take online NEET mock tests and analyze your preparation.
+This is the time you prepare for NEET by solving the NEET previous ten years’ question papers of NEET or question banks.
+You can also take online NEET mock tests and analyse your preparation.
 This will keep you updated about your preparation and you’ll know how much you can score and how much more effort you have to put in.

 Time: 10:30 pm to 11:30 pm